deep-web-solutions/wordpress-framework-foundations/README.md

 ## Changelog

+### 1.5.4 (November 2nd, 2021)
+* Fixed regression: logging service not setting the plugin instance on plugin-aware handlers.

 ### 1.5.0, 1.5.1, 1.5.2, 1.5.3 (October 28th, October 29th, October 30th, 2021)
 * Plugin component abstractions are now at the namespace root.